 |

-You can see Kinematic and sketch-elements of other Mechanism-Editors when the:
+You can see Kinematic and sketch-elements of other Mechanism-Editors when these are enabled: